gaolongsen/GLS.github.io/_news/announcement_2.md

 ---
 layout: post
-title: A long announcement with details
-date: 2023-10-01 16:11:00-0400
+date: 2024-05-20 15:59:00-0400
-inline: false
+inline: true
 related_posts: false
 ---

-I'm glad to take part in IROS 2023.
-Say hello to Detroit!:simle:
+I'm happy to join the third annual sponsor meeting to report our SURI project progress in CMU Robotics Institute!
+Say hello to Pittsburgh!
+Also thanks Prof.Howie and Dr.Geordan! :simle: